 - Tribe Privacy – You can select Public, Private, or Invite Only.
 Please note invite only Tribes do not allow followers and the tribe itself will not be searchable in Explore Tribes.

 - Tribe Description – Your Tribe Description must be at least 150 characters.
 It’s a excellent opportunity to introduce what makes your tribe unique.
 Think of the description as your first impression.

 Then click save.
-You can edit the tribe settings at anytime by clicking on edit settings on the tribe page.
+You can edit the tribe settings at anytime by clicking on “Edit Details” on the specific tribe page.

 Explore tribe is the section in Triberr which helps members discover new tribes to join.
 By default you land on ‘Explore Tribes’ when visiting the Tribes page .
 However, members can also access this page by clicking on ‘Explore tribes’ in the Tribes left hand sidebar.
 To find new tribes enter search details in the “search query” form located at the top of the page.

 - Tribe details that are searchable include:

 - Tribe name – via keyword